 For a small island, Mauritius’ main island seems endless.
 As you drive towards your hotel, the landscape constantly changes, from highway to city, to mountains, to coastline.
-There’s nothing like the fresh air feeling after stepping off a long-haul flight or the adrenaline of seeing a new destination for the first time.
-For us, all this was heightened by being at the start of our honeymoon.
+There’s nothing like the fresh air feeling after stepping off a long-haul flight or the adrenaline of seeing a new destination for the first time, and the inspiring landscapes of Mauritius make it all the more breathtaking.

 Note: this post contains affiliate links.
+If you click through and make a booking, I earn a small commission at no cost to you.
 Learn more here.

 We were on a slight budget though so the Radisson Blu was perfect for us.
 It had absolutely everything we needed and more, but at a fantastic rate.
 However, if you’re after something truly luxe, Mauritius is the place to be.
 Based on client feedback, some of my favourite truly five-star options are the One&Only Le Saint Géran or the LUX*, both in Belle Mare, or for something not quite so extra but still honeymoon worthy, the Trou aux Biches Beachcomber is a wonderful option.

 Another awesome option if you prefer to stay in Port Louis is Le Suffren.
 This five-star hotel is right on the waterfront.
 We stayed for two nights here at the end of our trip and, while we weren’t up to exploring a great deal because we were ill, our experience of the hotel itself was flawless.

 Mauritius has two distinct seasons – summer and winter.
 That said, the weather remains warm all year round.